AceCFox/ez-onboard-2/README.md

 * Run `npm start`
 * Navigate to `localhost:5000`

-## Deployment
+## AWS Deployment

 1. From the AWS console, create a new Aurora Serverless DB cluster with PostgreSQL compatability.
      - name your cluster "ez-onboarding-db"
      -  set the username to postgres (default) and the master password to a unique password (e.g. sevenapples)
      -  write down the VPC and subnet group you host it in (you will need them later)
-     -  create a new security group that allows access on ports 5000, 433, and 80
+     -  create a new security group that allows access on ports 5000, 433, and 80 as well as SSH access from your IP address.
      -  IMPORTANT: under additional configuration create an initial database name called "ez_onboard"
 2. Once you have created the database (will take several minutes) navigate to the db's console and click "modify"
      -  under connectivity, click the box to enable web service data api and apply cluster modifications immediately.